imphys/smlm_datafusion2d/README.md

-# Software for lambda/175 Resolution by Template-Free 2D Particle Fusion in Localization Microscopy.
+# Software for Template-Free 2D Particle Fusion in Localization Microscopy.

 This software implements a template-free particle fusion algorithm based on an all-to-all registration, which provides robustness against individual